PlumpMath/java_python_interop/README.md

 URI = PYRO:Pyro.NameServer@localhost:9090
 ```

-Write some Python code to perform remote invocations on using Pyro4.
+Write some Python code to perform remote invocations on using Pyro.

 ```python
 import Pyro4